Date Thesis Awarded

 At this stage, our network is able to correctly predict the locations where an electron hits the main detector given that electron’s previous positions in the detector system.
 We describe various studies we conducted to improve the accuracy and efficiency of our network, as well as present suggestions for any potential continuations of this project.

 Robinson, Mary, "Machine Learning and Electron Track Reconstruction for the MOLLER Experiment" (2019).
 Undergraduate Honors Theses.
+William & Mary.
 Paper 1325.

 Creative Commons License